datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

   sftp username@remote_hostname_or_IP
 ```

-File Transfer Protocol (FTP) is a very popular method for transfering files but can be unsecure.
+File Transfer Protocol (FTP) is a very popular method for transferring files but can be unsecure.
 SSH File Transfer Protocol, or Secure File Transfer Protocol (SFTP) is a separate protocol packaged with SSH that works in a similar way over a secure connection.
 In our example with the csclub corn-syrup server, with andrew.andrade as the username, we can connect using the following command in Linux:

 ```
   sftp andrew.andrade@corn-syrup.uwaterloo.ca